 Below the selection of the generic CAD file types, there are a set of detailed options for your Inventor and SolidWorks files.
 The first option determines if you want the Uploader to check the drawing for the property first instead of the model file.
 If the property is not found in the drawing, the Uploader will then check the model.
 If this option is not checked, then the model is checked first and then the drawing.
 The second option allows you to specify if sheets should be skipped that have a different size from the first sheet.
 Some users create custom layouts for different sheet sizes for each drawing.
 For this scenario, you can skip these unique sizes by enabling this option.

 By default if the model is greater than 20-MB then the generic CAD file formats are not created.
 If you would like to override this default and still have the Uploader generate and upload the generic CAD file then enable the third option.
-SolidWorks supports the saving of an Assembly to a multi body part.
-If you would like the 3D generic CAD models to be created from the exported part instead of the Assembly then enable the fourth option.
+The fourth option when enabled will have the Uploader delete any hidden bodies before generating the generic CAD exports.
+If you would like the generic CAD models to be created from the exported part instead of the Assembly then enable the fifth option.
+The sixth option will update the display state of the model before exporting the generic CAD exports based on the display state used in the drawing views.

 If your drawings references multiple configurations of the model, then the last option allows you to specify that you would like a generic CAD file created for each configuration.
 Once enabled, then you can specify if you only want to include configurations reference from within the drawing or include all configurations.